-Before undertaking any development, check with your Planning Department to see if any restrictions on permitted development have been made.
+Before undertaking any development, check with your planning department to see if any restrictions on permitted development have been made.
+This could impact on making changes such as the insertion of new windows or doors or altering gutters and downpipes.
 In addition to Article 4 Directions, sometimes conditions on a planning permission that has been granted in the past can take away rights to carry out permitted development.

 It is important to remember that the removal of permitted development rights does not mean that you (or anyone else) will not be allowed to make changes to your property.
 A planning application has to be made for it in the usual way.
 If a proposal only requires planning permission because of an Article 4 Direction or a condition on a planning permission, no fee is payable for the application.